Sp(n,1) admits a proper 1-cocycle for a uniformly bounded representation

+A second countable, locally compact group is called a-T-menable if it admits a proper $1$-cocycle for a unitary representation on a Hilbert space, that is if it admits a metrically proper affine action on a Hilbert space.
+As explained in \cite{CCJJV2001}, a-$T$-menability is equivalent to the Haagerup approximation property.
+A non-compact group with Kazhdan's property (T) cannot be a-T-menable because any affine isometric action of such a group has a fixed point.

+Pierre Julg showed that the simple real-rank-one Lie groups $\SO_0(n, 1)$ ($n\geq2$) and $\SU(n,1)$ ($n\geq2$) are a-T-menable (see\cite[Section 1.4]{Julg1998}, \cite[Chapter 3]{CCJJV2001}).
+On the other hand, as he noted, the other simple real-rank-one Lie groups $\Sp(n,1)$ ($n\geq2$) and $F_{4(-20)}$ cannot admit a proper $1$-cocycle because they have Kazhdan's property (T) (\cite{Kostant}).

-An unpublished result of Yehuda Shalom states that the group $\Sp(n, 1)$ has a uniformly bounded representation $\pi$ on a Hilbert space, for which the group cohomology $H^1(G, \pi)\neq0$ (\cite[Section 3.9]{Nowak2015}).
-He also gave the following conjecture: \begin{conjecture*}(Yehuda Shalom, \cite[Conjecture 35]{Nowak2015}) Let $\Gamma$ be a non-elementary hyperbolic group.
+According to \cite[Section 3.9]{Nowak2015}, it is an unpublished result of Yehuda Shalom that the group $\Sp(n, 1)$ has a uniformly bounded representation $\pi$ on a Hilbert space in which there is a non-trivial $1$-cocycle: i.e. $H^1(G, \pi)\neq0$.
+Here, the term ``uniformly bounded'' means that there is $C>0$ such that the operator norm $||\pi(g)||$ of $\pi(g)$ is bounded by constant $C$ for all $g\in G$.
+However, it appears that this fact has not been proven explicitly in the literature.
+He also gave the following conjecture, which is now known as Shalom's conjecture:

+\begin{conjecture*}(Yehuda Shalom, \cite[Conjecture 35]{Nowak2015}) Let $\Gamma$ be a non-elementary hyperbolic group.
 There exists a uniformly bounded representation $\pi$ of $\Gamma$ on a Hilbert space, for which $H^1(\Gamma, \pi)\neq 0$ and for which there exists a proper cocycle. \end{conjecture*}

-Our Theorem A verifies his conjecture for all lattices $\Gamma$ of $\Sp(n, 1)$ for any $n$.
-We also obtain the following similar result. \begin{theoremB*} Let $W_0=C^\infty(G/P)/\mathbb{C}1_{G/P}$ be the quotient vector space of smooth functions on $G/P$ modulo constants, equipped with the natural $G$-action $\pi_0$.
-There are \begin{enumerate} \item a $G$-equivariant cocycle $\gamma\colon Z\times Z\to W_0$, and \item a Euclidean norm $||\,\,||_{W_0}$ on $W_0$ for which the $G$-action on $W_0$ is uniformly bounded and the cocycle $\gamma$ is proper. \end{enumerate} With respect to the topology on $W_0$ induced by the norm $||\,\,||_{W_0}$, $\gamma$ is continuous.
-It follows that all groups $\SO_0(n, 1)$, $\SU(n,1)$ and $\Sp(n,1)$ admit a metrically proper, continuous affine action on a (pre-)Hilbert space $W_0$ whose linear part is uniformly bounded. \end{theoremB*}